Hida Takayama Sake Breweries 飛騨高山 酒蔵めぐり

 Takayama has produced sake for over 300 years

-All the breweries are in the Sanno-machi old town area of Takayama and are easily accessible by train and a short walk.
+All the breweries are in the Sanmachi old town area of Takayama and are easily accessible by train and a short walk.

-The closest station to the breweries is JR Takayama Station.
-From Tokyo, catch the Tokaido-Sanyo Shinkansen toward Shin-Osaka and get off at Nagoya Station .
+The closest station to the breweries is Takayama Station.
+From Tokyo, catch the JR Tokaido-Sanyo Shinkansen toward Shin-Osaka and get off at Nagoya Station .
 From there, take the JR Hida-go train or a highway bus and get off at JR Takayama Station (Takayama Nobi Bus Center).
 It takes about 2 hours and 20 minutes from Nagoya Station to Takayama by train, or 2 hours and 45 minutes by bus.
-The breweries are all a short walk east of JR Takayama Station.
+The breweries are all a short walk east of Takayama Station.